YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 **Installation**: Randoop is very easy to install, all the user has to do is unzip the main folder and place it in a directory.

-**Learning Curve**: While the program itself is easy to understand.
-Setting new classpaths so that the program can find the desired class file is difficult at first.
-Randoop requires that the classpath contains the directory where the first part of the package name is the subdirectory.
+**Learning Curve**: While the program itself is easy to understand, setting new classpaths so that the program can find the desired class file is difficult at first.
+Randoop requires that the classpath contains the directory where the first part of the package name is a subdirectory.
 This is not mentioned in the Randoop manual and outside of this manual there is very little documentation on the program.
-Overall, the program requires a great deal of trail and error.
+Overall, the program requires a great deal of trial and error.

 **Scalability:** In order to generate tests for multiple classes, the user has to create a text file that lists all of the class files.
 The larger